-The Thrusting candlestick pattern is a two-candle bearish continuation pattern that appears most often in downtrends.
+The Thrusting candlestick pattern is a two-candle bearish continuation pattern formed during a downtrend whereby:

-The first candles in the Thrusting pattern is a large full bodied bearish candle.
+The first candled in the Thrusting pattern is a large full bodied bearish (black or red) candle.

 The second candle is a smaller bullish (white or green) candle that opens below the previous low.
 The second candle closes between the prior candle’s midpoint and its closing price differentiating itself from the Piercing Line candlestick pattern which closes above the midpoint of the previous candle.